 Students will receive their housing lottery number via their Grove City College email at least twenty-four hours in advance of their respective Room Draw (male or female).
-Please note these random numbers are created for all students at the same time and are based on class level for both male and female Room Draw.
+Please note these random numbers are created for all students at the same time and are based on class level.